gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 Any such question that stays open in the interviewer's mind is ultimately going to play against the candidate.
-Not necessarily by much, and it may not be the deciding factor, but if you still have a couple minutes at the end of yur interview, I think this is a good way to wrap up.
+Not necessarily by much, and it may not be the deciding factor, but if you still have a couple minutes at the end of your interview, I think this is a good way to wrap up.

 If nothing else, if the interviewer does have some unaddressed questions after